-Subsequent to quarter end, we finalized an amendment to our Credit Agreement to reprice \$260 million of Term Loan B debt.
-Effective December 8, 2017, the revised interest rate is LIBOR plus 3.5%, down from the previous rate of LIBOR plus 4.5%.
-Prior to this repricing, \$19.7 million was drawn on our ABL and the proceeds from the ABL borrowing were used to pay down our Term Loan B. Various other amendments were made to our ABL providing us with reduced borrowing costs and facility fees under the ABL.
-The requirement to hedge a portion of the Term Loan B floating rate interest exposure was also removed from the ABL providing greater flexibility under the Credit Agreement.
+Effective December 8, 2017, we amended our Credit Agreement to reprice \$260.0 million of Term Loan debt.
+The revised interest rate is LIBOR plus 3.5%, down from the previous rate of LIBOR plus 4.5%.
+Prior to this repricing, \$19.7 million was drawn on our ABL and the proceeds from the ABL borrowing were used to voluntarily pay down our Term Loan.
+Various other amendments were made to our ABL providing us with reduced borrowing costs and facility fees under the ABL.
+The requirement to hedge a portion of the Term Loan floating rate interest exposure was also removed from the ABL providing greater flexibility under the Credit Agreement.